pierretallotte/ctf-writeups/htb-cozyhosting/README.md

----
-title: "Hack The Box - CozyHosting"
-date: 2024-03-17
----
 ## Description
 CozyHosting is an easy-difficulty Linux machine that features a `Spring Boot` application.
 The application has the `Actuator` endpoint enabled.
 Enumerating the endpoint leads to the discovery of a user's session cookie, leading to authenticated access to the main dashboard.
 The application is vulnerable to command injection, which is leveraged to gain a reverse shell on the remote machine.
-Enumerating the application's `JAR` file, hardcoded credentials are discovered and used to log into the local database.
+Enumerating the application's `JAR` file, hard-coded credentials are discovered and used to log into the local database.
 The database contains a hashed password, which once cracked is used to log into the machine as the user `josh`.
 The user is allowed to run `ssh` as `root`, which is leveraged to fully escalate privileges.
 ## Information gathering
 Let's start by discovering the services running on the machine:
 ```